IIT-EnergySystemModels/InfraFair/doc/16_Heat_example.rst

  ==================================== =========== =========== =============

-The figures below (obtained from the raw snapshot data using Flourish data visualization) illustrate the hourly network utilisation of each area hy demand and generators.
+The figures below (obtained from the raw snapshot data using Flourish data visualization) illustrate the hourly network utilisation of each area by demand and generators.

 .. image:: Images/The_Hague_network.png
    :scale: 26%